Teaching yoga is impossible; that is why it is difficult.

 “Flow yoga”: the beats flowing from a bluetooth speaker are everything, the dance-like movements of scantily dressed women are something, the principles of yogaāsana are nothing.

-It is high time children explained to their yoga-practitioner parents the mystery of the yogic experience.
+It is high time babies explained to their yoga-practitioner parents the mystery of the yogic experience.

 A yogin’s suicide is committed in an excess of lucidity.